 A cooling UK housing market has held back sector activity during 2019.
-Greater political clarity is expected to lift homebuyers' confidence from next year, supporting a modest rise in property transactions and new housing activity.
+Greater political clarity, following the election of the new majority Conservative government, is expected to lift homebuyers' confidence from next year, supporting a modest rise in property transactions and new housing activity.